Selfnet/sipam/README.md

 exit
 ```

-1. The Database `sipam` is reachable with the user `sipam` and the `POSTGRES_PASSWORD`.
-1. The Webinterface for the database management is reachable under `:::5050`.
-    - this is not the case in the manual setup.
-1. Please note if you want the database and the management listen on localhost addresses you must
-   edit the `docker-compose.yml` file.

 - This project uses [poetry](https://python-poetry.org/) for dependency management.
   - Setup is as easy as running `poetry install`
   - New packages can be added with `poetry add <package>`